 People with numerous restorations that would result in uneven whitening may be better off considering bonding, veneers, or crowns rather than a tooth whitening system.
 Ask your dentist what strategy is best for you.

 Unrealistic expectations.
 Individuals who expect their teeth to be a new "blinding white" may be disappointed with their results.
 Smokers need to be aware that their results will be limited unless they refrain from continued smoking, particularly during the bleaching process.
-A healthy guide to is to achieve a shade slightly whiter than the whites of your eyes.
+A healthy guide is to achieve a shade slightly whiter than the whites of your eyes.

 Darkly stained teeth.
 Yellowish teeth respond well to bleaching, brownish-colored teeth respond less well and grayish-hue or purple-stained teeth may not respond to bleaching at all.
 Blue-gray staining caused by the antibiotic tetracycline is more difficult to lighten and may require up to six months of home treatments or several in-office appointments to successfully lighten.